Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Judge broke session until today at 9:30 am PT.
 Rowe is ordered back.
 We hope to see you here for full coverage.

-Propofol wasn’t Michael’s problem until AEG forced Michael into 50 shows and even then it could have been avoided or brought to a minimum if Michael had had enough time between the shows for natural sleep, and hadn’t been terribly pressurized by AEG about those rehearsals.
-It was Michael’s last resort and if things had not come to the worst there would have never been any need for propofol either.
+Propofol wasn’t Michael’s problem until AEG forced Michael into 50 shows and even then it could have been avoided or brought to a minimum if Michael had had enough time between the shows for natural sleep and hadn’t been terribly pressured by AEG about those rehearsals.
+Propofol/Diprivan was Michael’s last resort and if things had not come to the worst there would have never been any need for propofol either.

-But opiates in 1993 were a problem.
-However even here things were quite reversible while Debbie and Dr. Metzger were working on weaning Michael off them.
+It was only the opiate use in 1993 that was a problem.
+However even here things were quite reversible as Debbie’s and Dr. Metzger’s recovery program of weaning Michael off them proved it.

-The opiates turned into a real problem only when two more doctors stepped into Michael’s life and these were Dr. Forecast and Dr. Finkelstein.
-Debbie says that Michael was progressing well, but one or the other of those two doctors ruined everything by disregarding Dr. Metzger’s recommendations and this spinned Michael’s dependency on opiates out of control, making him cancel the tour and bringing upon him all the financial and reputational problems it involved.
+And the opiates turned into a problem only when two more doctors stepped into Michael’s life and these were Dr. Forecast and Dr. Finkelstein.
+Debbie says that Michael was progressing well, but one or the other of those two doctors ruined everything by disregarding Dr. Metzger’s recommendations and this spinned Michael’s opiate dependency out of control, making him cancel the tour and bringing upon him all the financial and reputational problems it involved.

-Which one of those two doctors undermined Dr. Metzger’s plans to wean MJ off narcotic painkillers?
-Debbie Rowe says it was Dr. Forecast, so I looked at him first.
+Which of those two doctors undermined Dr. Metzger’s plans to wean MJ off narcotic painkillers?
+Debbie Rowe says it was Dr. Forecast, so let us look at him first.